User Guide

 Two options are implemented:

 -corr 0 [default for res.<10Å] Standard linear cross-correlation.
-The scalar product between the density maps of the low resolution map and the low-pass filtered atomic structure.
-For resolutions > 10Å this criterion is less discriminative.
+The scalar product between the density maps of the density map and the low-pass filtered atomic structure.

--corr 1 [default for res.>=10Å] A Laplacian filter is applied by default to maximize the fitting contrast.
-This is the recommended docking criterion for low resolution docking (up to 25Å resolution).
-To provide for a more robust algorithm when dealing with cropped or thresholded experimental data we implemented a mask that filters out hard artificial surfaces.
+-corr 1 [default for res.>=10Å] A Laplacian filter can be applied to maximize the fitting contrast in the case of low-resolution density maps (useful from about 10 to 25Å resolution).
+To provide for a more robust algorithm when dealing with cropped or thresholded experimental data, we implemented a mask that filters out hard artificial surfaces.
 Due to the masking and filtering expect overall smaller correlation values compared to -corr 0.
 Also, due to the emphasis on contour matching over interior volume matching some solutions may not be fully contained within the map if the subunit surfaces are large compared to the volume.

 More advanced options (at shell prompt):